-To get information about filling your prescriptions by mail call BSW SeniorCare Advantage Platinum (PPO) Customer Service or visit our website at BSWHealthPlan.com/Medicare.
+To get information about filling your prescriptions by mail, call BSW SeniorCare Advantage Preferred Rx (HMO-POS) Customer Service or visit our website at BSWHealthPlan.com/Medicare.

-Usually, a mail-order pharmacy order will be delivered to you in no more than 7 to 10 business days.
+Usually, a mail-order pharmacy order will be delivered to you in no more than 7 to 10 days.
 Our mail order pharmacy will contact you if there will be an extended delay in delivering your medications.